kgnzt/polyseerio-ruby/README.md

 ## SDK Resources

-Use of the SDK begins with construction of a client.
-To construct a client instance, call the required polyseerio module with an access-token.
+Use of the SDK starts with the creation of a client.
+To construct a client instance, you may call either Polyseerio.start or Polyseerio.make.

-### polyseerio
+### Polyseerio

-  * polyseerio
+  * Polyseerio
-    * .`start(options) ⇒ Polyseerio::Client` create a client and start a agent
+    * .`start(options = {}) ⇒ Polyseerio::Client` create a client and start a agent
       * `options`
         - `:env`        environment variable that holds the current environment
         - `:token`      an api token
         - `:token_env`  if no token is provided, this environment variable will be checked
         - `:agent`      a hash that will be used when starting this client's agent
         - `:upsert_env` if an environment cannot be found it will be created
         - `:version`    api version to use
         - `:timeout`    integer containing number of ms to wait for server responses
         - `:deduce`     if the environment should be deduced when not supplied
-    * .`make(options) ⇒ Polyseerio::Client` create a client
+    * .`make(options = {}) ⇒ Polyseerio::Client` create a client
-      * `options` see polyseerio.start options from above
+      * `options` see polyseerio.start options
     * `::Enum`
       * `.Color`
       * `.Determiner`